-Capital Assets Total Government-Wide capital assets including land totaled \$10,802,656.
-Total depreciation taken for the period ending June 30, 2021 was \$303,378.
-Accumulated depreciation was \$4,859,791 which resulted in net capital assets of \$5,942,865.
-Asset additions included new doors with an approximate cost of \$30,400.
+Capital Assets Total Government-Wide capital assets including land totaled \$10,985,951.
+Total depreciation taken for the period ending June 30, 2022 was \$305,588.
+Accumulated depreciation was \$5,165,379 which resulted in net capital assets of \$5,820,572.
+Asset additions included new doors, gym floor, and concrete work with an approximate cost of \$183,295.

 Long-term Debt The School participates in a long-term lease agreement with the Montessori Educational Foundation of Douglas County.
 Annual rental payments are made to the Foundation ranging from \$633,925 to \$728,812.
 The prior debt issued for the School's facility (2002) was refunded in July of 2012 with two major purposes: 1) To lower the annual debt service and, 2) To produce funding for the new Middle School Program's expansion and capital construction needs.
-As part of the refunding, a Project Fund of \$966,709 was created to support the construction of the new Middle School building.
+As part of the refunding, a Project Fund of \$966,709 was created to support the construction of the new

+Middle School building.
 Additionally, to free-up funds for the Middle School Program's initial capital needs, the first three years of debt service was approximately \$50,000 lower than the average annual debt service for future years.